taxprofiler/taxpasta/docs/commands/standardise.md

-You should use `taxpasta standardise` when you want to standardise a single taxonomic profile or multiple profiles independently but do not want to merge them in a single table, for example, you wish to store them separately.
+You should use `taxpasta standardise` when you want to standardise a single taxonomic profile or multiple profiles independently but do not want to merge them in a single table, for example, you wish to store them separately to merge them yourself in the future.

 See [`merge`](merge.md) if you wish to both standardise and merge in one step to generate a single table containing all samples.